-The SEC's First Regulation Best Interest Action and the Challenges of Regulating By Enforcement

-January 31, 2023
+SEC's 1st Reg BI Action Spells Enforcement Challenges

+By Justin Chretien (February 2, 2023)

-This article was originally published by the American Bar Association Litigation Section Securities Litigation Committee on January 31, 2023.
-It also appeared in Law360.
-In June 2022, the U.S. Securities and Exchange Commission (SEC) filed its first complaint alleging violations of both the care and compliance obligations of Regulation Best Interest, or Reg Bl.
+In June 2022, the U.S. Securities and Exchange Commission filed its first complaint alleging violations of both the care and compliance obligations of Regulation Best Interest, or Reg BI.

 In SEC v.
-Western International Securities Inc., the SEC alleged violations by Western and five of its registered representatives in connection with recommendations to retail customers to purchase unrated debt securities, known as L bonds, between July 2020 and April 2021.
+Western International Securities Inc., the SEC alleged violations by Western and five of its registered representatives - collectively known as the defendants - in connection with recommendations to retail customers to purchase unrated debt securities, known as L bonds, between July 2020 and April 2021.

+Justin Chretien

 In their answers, the defendants denied the allegations and asserted various affirmative defenses, including lack of fair notice and vagueness regarding the requirements of Reg BI.
 The SEC then filed a motion to strike the affirmative defenses, the defendants filed oppositions, and in November, the SEC filed its reply.

 The pleadings highlight a number of problems for the SEC as it prosecutes its first Reg BI case.

-The problems arise from a regulation accompanied by a 770-page adopting release that not only does not define "best interest" but also does not prohibit much of the conduct cited in the complaint; does not specify the requirements of "reasonable diligence, care, and skill"; and does not differentiate between the obligations of broker-dealer firms and their registered representatives.
+The problems arise from a regulation accompanied by a 770-page adopting release that not only does not define "Best Interest," but also does not prohibit much of the conduct cited in the complaint, does not specify the requirements of "reasonable diligence, care, and skill," and does not differentiate between the obligations of broker-dealer firms and their registered representatives.

 As a result, it is not clear what the regulation actually requires.
 It leads to claims that "Reg BI" might be better described as "Reg BE" for "Regulation By Enforcement."

-Reg BI Does Not Prohibit Certain Conduct Cited in the Complaint The first affirmative defense-lack of fair notice-argues that certain alleged violations involve standards that are not set forth anywhere in Reg BI or related guidance, failures to engage in conduct that is not required by Reg BI or related guidance, and interpretations of Reg BI that are erroneous or inconsistent with the regulation or related guidance.
-For example, the SEC alleges in the complaint that
+1. Reg BI does not prohibit certain conduct cited in the complaint.

+The first affirmative defense - "lack of fair notice" - argues that certain alleged violations involve standards that are not set forth anywhere in Reg BI or related guidance, failures to engage in conduct that is not required by Reg BI or related guidance, and interpretations of Reg BI that are erroneous or inconsistent with the regulation or related guidance.
+For example, the SEC alleges in the complaint that:

-- "the Chief Compliance Officer did not provide the Due Diligence Report to Western registered representatives, supervisors, or other compliance personnel." - "Western did not set any criteria or thresholds for its customers to invest in L Bonds.
-Western also did not restrict the sale of L Bonds to customers with certain risk profiles or investment objectives." - "Western did not require registered representatives to take L Bond training on the current L Bond offering if they had already taken a training for one of the prior issuances of L Bonds, notwithstanding the significant changes in GWG's business and finances following its [merger] transactions with Beneficient."
+- "[T]he Chief Compliance Officer did not provide the Due Diligence Report to Western registered representatives, supervisors, or other compliance personnel." - "Western did not set any criteria or thresholds for its customers to invest in L Bonds.
+Western also did not restrict the sale of L Bonds to customers with certain risk profiles or investment objectives."

+"Western did not require registered representatives to take L Bond training on the current L Bond offering if they had already taken a training for one of the prior issuances of L Bonds, notwithstanding the significant changes in GWG's business and finances following its [merger] transactions with Beneficient."

 But none of the "failures" cited by the SEC involve conduct that is expressly required by Reg BI or even referenced in the adopting release; that is, there are no specific requirements or even references suggesting a broker-dealer ought to provide its due diligence reports to the registered representatives, set specific criteria or thresholds for investing in certain products, or provide training for every issuance of a product.
 Nor do the practices in the industry appear to include such activities.
 Thus, this is fertile ground to argue lack of notice.

-Reg BI Does Not Specify the Requirements of Reasonable Diligence, Care, and Skill The second affirmative defense-void for vagueness-argues that Reg BI is unconstitutionally vague because it fails to provide "sufficient concrete, practical guidance" for compliance with the regulation when making a recommendation.
+2. Reg BI does not specify the requirements of reasonable diligence, care and skill.

+The second affirmative defense - "void for vagueness" - argues that Reg BI is unconstitutionally vague because it fails to provide "sufficient concrete, practical guidance" for compliance with the regulation when making a recommendation.
 For example, the SEC alleges that each of the registered representatives "misunderstood important issues regarding GWG and L Bonds" as set forth below: